Home

 AI's Role

-AI analyzes CRM and PMS data to segment guests by behavior and preferences.
-It then automates personalized outreach such as birthday offers, repeat-guest promotions, or stay-extension messages.
-Integration with communication channels allows messages to be sent automatically at the right time and in the guest’s preferred language.
+AI reads CRM and PMS data to segment guests by behaviour and preference, then sends personalised outreach: birthday offers, repeat-guest promotions, stay-extension nudges.
+With messaging integrated, the right note goes out at the right time, in the guest's preferred language.

 Operational Impact